 Education 341.
 Curriculum and Methods in Physical Education, K-12.
 4 hrs.; 4 cr.
-Prereq: Completion of Teacher Education

-Foundation courses and formal admission to Teacher Education Program.
+Prereq: formal admission to Teacher Education Program.

 Methods of instruction to develop effective physical education programs for elementary school students.
 Skills in lesson planning with emphasis on unit plans, class management and safety, evaluation and grading, and integration of special need students.
-Teaching progression of individual and team sport skills, healthrelated physical fitness, and literacy in the physical education discipline.
+Teaching progression of individual and team sport skills, health-related physical fitness, and literacy in the physical education discipline.
 Implementing of required teaching standards into the curricula.
 Applying learned concepts to practice teaching.
 Thirty hours field observation in the elementary school supervised by York College faculty members.

 Education 345.
 Teaching English as a Second Language Through the Content Areas.
 3 hrs.; 2 cr.
-Prereq: Educ 269, and formal admis - sion to Teacher Education Program.
+Prereq: Educ 269, and formal admission to Teacher Education Program or, departmental permission for non-degree students..